 According to Business.com, 75% of consumers determine an organization’s credibility simply on their website design.
 Before you have a chance to wow visitors with your accolades and accomplishments, you have likely already lost them if your digital façade is outdated and uninviting.
-But simply creating an attractive front page doesn’t mask other problems that may be lurking beneath the surface.
-Check your website to see if you’re guilty of making these recruiting website mistakes.
+However, simply creating an attractive front page doesn’t mask other problems that may be lurking beneath the surface.
+Therefore, check your website to see if you’re guilty of making these recruiting website mistakes.

 Another of the common recruiting website mistakes is made when recruiters don’t reach out to professional website design companies is the failure to recognize what information is necessary and what is just extra baggage.
 This leads to sites cluttered with irrelevant artifacts that only discourage visiting clients and candidates who don’t have the time or patience to sift through unneeded content to find out how great you are.